awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

   + Amazon Linux 2 \(any version\)
   + Ubuntu 16\.04 or later
 + If you configured the `AuthorizedKeysCommand` and `AuthorizedKeysCommandUser` settings for SSH authentication, the EC2 Instance Connect installation will not update them\.
 As a result, you cannot use Instance Connect\.
++ The EC2 Instance Connect browser client can only connect to EC2 instances with Public IPv4 addresses.
+The ssh client and EC2 Instance Connect CLI can connect to EC2 instances with Private IPv4 addresses, provided a route to the instance exists.

 **Prerequisites**
 + **Verify the general prerequisites for connecting to your instance using SSH\.**